Pregnancy information for women with metal heart valves

 Studies looking at the outcomes of pregnancies between in women with metal heart valves show that around;

 More than 25% had bleeding complications, usually at the time of delivery

 21% of pregnancies ended in miscarriage (12 – 15 % normally)

 3% of babies were born with abnormalities

-These issues are partly due to the inherent risks of the presence of the valve itself, and partly because of the need to take anti-coagulant drugs.
+These issues are partly due to the presence of the valve itself, and partly because of the need to take anti-coagulant drugs.

 What can happen to the metal valve in pregnancy?

 Metal heart valves can develop blood clots on them.
 Pregnancy is a time when the blood is especially ‘sticky’ and therefore the chances of a blood clot forming on the heart valve are higher during pregnancy than at any other time.
 If you do develop a blood clot on your metal valve this is very serious and can lead to a stroke or even death, and there would be a significant chance of losing your baby as a result.